How is photographing the Milky Way similar to accessing your own insights about your life?

 Insight, and the Milky Way, are glorious things!

-I believe that the best healing we can do for ourselves is to use our own intuition and insight, rather than having someone point it out for us.
+I believe that the best healing we can do for ourselves is to use our own intuition and insight, although as a psychic medium I am happy to be able to bring this information through for my clients.
+Still, I believe that your own intuition will always be your closest source of guidance.
 This is why doing this technique with my clients, guiding them in their own self-discovery, has been so successful.
 If you are interested in taking a Guided Journey with me, see my Services page for more information.

 Articles and photo copyright of Rebecca Mitchell-Guthrie and not to be reprinted without permission.